shwina/still-magic/_chapters_en/workflow.md

 ## Using Issues {#s:workflow-issues}

 FIXME
--   Version control tells you where you've been; [ticketing](#g:ticketing) tells us where you're going
+-   Version control tells you where you've been; [issues](#g:issue) tells us where you're going
-    -   Ticketing tools are often called bug trackers, since they were created to keep track of work that nees to be done and bugs that needed fixing
+    -   Issue tracking tools are often called ticketing systems or bug trackers, since they were created to keep track of work that nees to be done and bugs that needed fixing
-    -   Or issue trackers, since that sounds more corporate
--   Every ticket has:
+-   Every issue has:
     -   Unique ID/link
     -   One-line summary to aid browsing and search
     -   Status (discussed below)